Teresa Billington-Greig: Later career

 She died of cancer on 21 October 1964 in London.
 Her archives are held at the Women's Library (previously known as the Fawcett Library) at the Library of the London School of Economics.
 Papers were donated to Fawcett Library following her death, and these were complemented by further documents from her daughter Fiona Billington-Greig in 1997.
+The collection also contains 3 oral history interviews about Billington-Greig, two with her daughter Fiona, recorded in August 1974 and September 1984, and one with her niece, Mrs Beatrice Blackman, recorded in September 1974.
+The interviews are part of Brian Harrison's Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.

+Teresa Billington Greig regularly signed, referred to herself, and was referred to using the abbreviation, T.B.G.